philippinespire/pire_gazza_minuta_cssl/README.md

         fltrVCF -r ../../scripts/rad_haplotyper/rad_haplotyper.pl               # path to rad_haplotyper script
         fltrVCF -o Gmi.A                                                        # prefix on output files, use to track settings fltrVCF -t 40                                                           # number of threads [1]

+        17 vcftools --missing-sites     0.5             #Remove sites with more data missing in a pop sample.
+[0.5] 18 filter_hwe_by_pop_HPC        0.001           #Remove sites with <p in test for HWE by pop sample.
+Adjust based upon sample size [0.001]
 ```

 Did not change the filter settings.